 A tatami room/ tatami area is important in Japanese homes since it is where the locals conduct tea ceremonies, entertain visitors, and hold religious activities.
 Historically the design of these rooms stemmed from the Muromachi Period and has served multiple purposes.
 If you think that the room is already cool enough, then you will even be surprised that the doors leading to this room are also very unique.
 In fact, there are three basic types of door known:

 Once you are inside the traditional Japanese room, you will instantly see the uniformity in the colors used in the houses.
 Compared to Western houses that make use of bursting hues, the walls of Japanese homes make use of white or beige only and are not really keen on adding wall decorations.
 So if you are planning to give home warming gifts, then you might want to skip it and look for food items instead.
-Japan instilled an excellent level of patriotism among its citizens, so most of the placed items in the tokonoma (raised alcove) are simple stuff like Japanese scrolls (for painting or calligraphy) and fresh ornaments.
+Japan instilled an excellent level of patriotism among its citizens, so most of the items placed in the 床の間 (Tokonoma, raised alcove) are simple stuff like Japanese scrolls (for painting or calligraphy) and fresh ornaments.

-Now that we have an idea about the features of a traditional Japanese house let us now move on and give you a vocabulary list for some of the translations of the places inside the house.
+Now that we have an idea about the features of a traditional Japanese house, let us now move on and give you a vocabulary list for some of the translations of the places inside the house.
 Please note that we will only focus on the most common ones you can see in Japanese homes, which is why you won’t find other translations here for specialty rooms popular in Western homes.

 As we reach the end of this post, we hope that you have learned all of the basic information and the common vocabulary for the parts of a Japanese house.
 However, suppose you’d like to learn more about how the Japanese language works.
 In that case, we highly recommend that you read out other related posts like how to greet using Japanese, the basic sentence structure, and how to introduce yourself.

-On the other hand, if you are genuinely enthusiastic about Japan and want to learn Japanese, we have a FREE language learning resource that will definitely benefit you.
+On the other hand, if you are genuinely enthusiastic about Japan and want to learn Japanese, we have a language learning resource that will definitely benefit you.
 Continue reading to find out what it is.